Cabinet Refinishing Cost Factors: What Drives the Price (No Dollar Guesses)

 We do not publish pricing — kitchens vary too much for that to mean anything.
 What we can tell you is exactly what determines the cost so you understand what you are paying for before the estimate arrives.

-Labor is 80% of the game.
-HEPA-vacuumed sanding in prep and sealed negative-pressure containment in finishing mean we do it clean without cutting corners.
-Italian 2K polyurethane gives you a bombproof finish that lasts, backed by our 5-year written warranty.
+Labor is the largest share of the cost.
+The process uses HEPA-vacuumed sanding in prep and sealed negative-pressure containment in finishing.
+We use a two-component (2K) polyurethane system, backed by a 5-year written warranty; ask for the current written terms.
 Tyler Fowler runs every job himself — CSLB #1015608 since 2016 — no subs, no surprises.
 What you are paying for is that process applied correctly to your specific kitchen.

 Factor 1: Number of Doors and Drawers

 More doors and drawers mean more surfaces to strip, sand, and finish — straight math on labor hours.
-We tackle it with Tyler Fowler on every job, CSLB #1015608 since 2016, using HEPA-vacuumed sanding in prep to keep dust minimal while hitting every edge clean.
+We tackle it with Tyler Fowler on every job, CSLB #1015608 since 2016, using HEPA-vacuumed sanding in prep with vacuums connected at the sander during sanding.
 Door count includes boxes, faces, and hardware pulls.

-A small galley kitchen with 15-20 doors is a meaningfully different project than a large kitchen with an island and 50+ doors.
+A small galley kitchen is a meaningfully different project than a large kitchen with an island and a high door and drawer count.
 More pieces means more HEPA-vacuumed sanding time, more spray time, more cure time between coats, and more reinstallation time.
-Every additional door is a real labor unit.
+Every additional door and drawer is a real labor unit, which is why pricing starts from an in-person count.

 Factor 2: Cabinet Condition and Prep Complexity

 Beat-up cabinets with grease buildup, deep scratches, or laminate layers crank up prep time — degreasing, repairs, multiple sanding rounds.
-Our sealed negative-pressure containment locks in the mess during finishing, so your kitchen stays livable.
+The process uses sealed negative-pressure containment and filtered exhaust during the finishing stage.
 Poor condition is not a deal-breaker — it is honest work that takes longer.

-Open-grain red oak from late-1990s Temecula tract builds requires grain filling before primer — an additional prep step that closed-grain maple or painted MDF does not.
+Open-grain red oak requires grain filling before primer — an additional prep step that closed-grain maple or painted MDF does not.
 Previous paint failure that has peeled or chipped requires stripping back further before the new finish system can be applied properly.
 Each of these adds time and therefore cost.

 Factor 3: Finish System

-We stand behind our Italian 2K polyurethane with a 5-year written warranty — delivering a hard, clear shell that lasts.
+We stand behind our 2K polyurethane with a 5-year written warranty.
 Single color, standard sheen: the baseline.
 Multi-tone finishes (different upper and lower colors), glazing, high-gloss topcoats, or custom color matching require additional coats, additional cure time, and additional sanding between passes.
-These choices affect how many days the spray phase takes.
+These choices affect how long the spray phase takes.

-All finish variations at Parallel Painting use Italian 2K polyurethane as the topcoat system — no exceptions.
+Every finish variation at Parallel Painting uses the same coating — no exceptions.
+The coating is a two-component (2K) polyurethane system.
 The finish system question is about the number of coats, colors, and steps, not about swapping to a lower-grade product to hit a target number.

 Factor 4: Cure Time and Project Disruption

-Standard timeline is approximately two weeks for most kitchens.
-Larger kitchens, more complex finishes, or cabinets requiring more intensive prep may run a few days longer.
+The schedule depends on kitchen size and scope.
+Larger kitchens, more complex finishes, or cabinets requiring more intensive prep take longer.
 This is not a variable we pad — it is determined by what the project actually requires.

 Send Photos for a Real Factor Breakdown